julia1gin/julia1gin.github.io/content/getting-started/first-page.md

 weight: 30
 ---

-# First Demo Page with Script
+# My First Demo Page

-Demo page which load a script for this page only.
+It will be continued.